-What lead to the removal of the top two floors was the purchase of the building in 1958.
+What led to the removal of the top two floors was the purchase of the building in 1958.
 The building underwent extensive remodeling, readying it for the Wilbur’s Discount City store to open.
-This entailed removing the top two floors and concerting the second floor into the first floor’s ceiling (though the article quoted below states otherwise; apparently there were changes made after its printing.)
+This entailed removing the top two floors and concerting the second floor into the first floor’s ceiling (though the article quoted below states otherwise; apparently, changes were made after its printing.)

 As reported in The Times on June 28, 1958—

 Workers have begun to convert the former J.B.
 Wise company plant at the Mill Street and Main Avenue intersection to a 14-department discount store.
 The property has been purchased by a firm headed by Wilbur Duberstein of Westport, Conn., and will be leased on a seven-year contract to Leon Feldman of New York city, who will operate the store.